fbpx

 This ferris wheel was right on the waterfront.
 Photo credit: Marcie Cheung

-We ended up going back to our favorite pub for an early dinner.
-I just got a cup of veggie soup that was just the right size since I wasn’t super hungry.
+We went back to our favorite pub for an early dinner.
+I just got a cup of veggie soup since I wasn’t super hungry after that giant afternoon tea.
+By 8 p.m., I was completely wiped and fell asleep.

 Copper Coast